RomadHolding/blockchain/README.md

 ### 3.4.
 Conclusions

 1. Purely speculative the Hashgraph Virtual-Voting should give the best speed.
 However it is **patented** in USPTO 9,529,923 [30]: "Because a distributed database system 100 is used, no leader is appointed among the compute devices … Specifically, none of the compute devices … are identified and/or selected as a leader to settle disputes between values stored in the distributed database instances … of the compute devices .
 Instead, using the event synchronization processes, the voting processes and/or methods described herein, the compute devices … can collectively converge on a value for a parameter.".
 2. RBFT (or Plenum) may theoretically be used.
 Not the best peak performance, however looks solid.
 However the replica crashes are very often (up to 1/3 from the total quantity of the consensus nodes).
 PoR may actucally save us here.
 We will be disabling the crashing nodes.
-Plenum is implemented in Hyperleger Indy [https://github.com/hyperledger/indy-plenum/wiki].
+Plenum is implemented in Hyperleger Indy (https://github.com/hyperledger/indy-plenum/wiki).
 3. HoneyBadgerBFT - some academia publications.
 The interesting idea and the fault tolerance are big pluses.
 The sources are available.
 No public reviews.

 The ROMAD consensus is going to be based on BFT (more precisely dBFT).
 Some ideas from the HoneyBadgerBFT shall be taken as well.

 # 4. Model
-The following design principals will be used in ROMAD blockchain:
+The following design principals will be used in ROMAD Ledger:
-1. Directed Acyclic Graph. **Motivation:** the transactions can be done in parallel.
+1. BlockDAG - Directed Acyclic Graph whose vertices represent blocks of transations and whose edges represent references from blocks to their predecessors. **Motivation:** the transactions can be done in parallel.
 It means better tx/s rate.
 2. Sharding. **Motivation:** the sharding reduces the consensus time.
 Transactions finality becomes lower.
 3. Voting is based on the Proof-of-Reputation + penalties.
 The voting PoR nodes have the certain hardware requirements (see below). **Motivation:** faulty or malicious nodes will get penalized quickly.
 The Sybil attack possibility is low.
 4. Consensus type: dBFT.